 - Organic Greens Booster: I recommend adding this to all of your smoothies.
 Your kids won’t notice any difference in taste and what an easy way to take your family’s smoothie breakfasts and snacks up a notch.

-- Shakleekids™ Incredivites®: What I love about Incredivites is that it contains lactoferrin.
-Lactoferrin is an immune-boosting protein found in human milk.
-(2)
+- Shakleekids™ Incredivites®: What I love about Incredivites is that it contains lactoferrin along with a comprehensive assortment of 23 essential vitamins and minerals.
+Lactoferrin is an immune-boosting protein found in human milk.* (2) Incredivites is also Star-K Kosher if you need kosher wellness solutions.

 Share Your Health Goals as a Family